CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

             @param _receiver Receiver of the profit
             @param _caller_share Caller's share of profit
             @param _factory Factory which should be able to take coins away
-            @param _aggregator Price aggregator which shows the price of pegged in real "dollars"
+            @param _aggregator Price aggregator which shows the price pegged in real "dollars"
             @param _admin Admin account
             """
             assert _index < 2